How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Causal Machine Learning

+The optimal policy learning approach does not require defining a priori the policies to be considered, but only the number of customer segments between which coupon allocation can differ and the set of covariates that can be considered for determining these customer segments.
+Thus, the approach identifies the optimal coupon policy in a data-driven way.
+To determine the optimal coupon distribution strategy, i.e., the one that maximizes the objective function in \eqref{eq:objective}, the algorithm applies a tree-based approach that considers all possible covariate-defined sample splits for generating the customer segmentation (according to the pre-defined number of segments) and all possible coupon assignment strategies within these segments.
+The resulting coupon distribution rule can be represented as a decision (or policy) tree, i.e., a tree-shaped graph indicating at which values of which covariate the sample is split and which of the resulting customer segments shall receive coupons.

-We estimate depth-3 decision trees representing the optimal distribution of each coupon category by means of the R (\cite*{R2022}) {\tt policytree} package by \cite*{Sverdrupetal2020} using all customer characteristics available in the dataset, i.e., the customers' age and income group, family size, marital status and dwelling type, as well as the pre-campaign average daily expenditures.
+We estimate decision trees of depth 3, implying that we distinguish 8 customer segments for defining the optimal distribution of coupons by means of the {\tt policytree} package for R by \cite*{Sverdrupetal2020}.
+For determining the customer segments, we use all the customer characteristics available in the dataset, i.e., age and income group, family size, marital status, and dwelling type.
+We redefine these variables by setting all missing values to -1, which allows us to omit the variables indicating which observations are missing.
+Then, we also include the customers' pre-campaign purchasing behavior.
 Since the algorithm performs a sample split at every possible value of each covariate, i.e., at each observed value, continuous variables can cause performance issues by driving up the number of sample splits.
-We, therefore, round the pre-campaign average daily expenditures to round values, namely to nearest 50 for values between 0 and 1,000 and to the nearest 100 for values between 1,000 and 2,000.
-Further, we group all 157 observations with 2,000 or more average daily expenditures into one category.
-This way, we capture pre-campaign differences in purchasing behavior well while substantially reducing the number of sample splits that need to be performed.
+We, therefore, round the pre-campaign average daily expenditures to round values, namely to the nearest 100 for values between 0 and 1,000 and to the nearest 200 for values between 1,000 and 2,000.
+Further, we group all 157 observations with average daily expenditures of 2,000 or more into one category and include dummies that indicate whether a customer purchased items from the different product categories in the period prior to the campaign.
+This way, we still capture pre-campaign differences in purchasing behavior well, while substantially reducing the number of sample splits that need to be performed.